-Figure 10: Tilt scale and pointer
+Figure 9: Tilt scale and pointer

-5. If you need to set the tilt to anything other than zero, set the scale to the proper reading and lock down the five bolts; otherwise, leave the tilt set to 0 and lock down the five bolts.
-Using the tilt value you obtained from the satellite modem as described in Determining the pointing values and polarization setting on page 25, set the scale to the proper reading and lock down the five bolts.
+5. Using the tilt value you obtained from the satellite modem, as described in Determining the pointing values and polarization setting on page 23, set the scale to the proper reading and lock down the five bolts.